ap4gh/devdiaryblog/content/blog/how-to-enable-wifi-linux-hp15-laptop/index.md

 ```

 ### Step 3
 Clone this repo, which has driver codes for most of the HP 15 laptop chipset.
 Thanks to the github user `lwfinger` for maintaining the repo.
-Clone it where ever you want.
+Clone it in your home directory.
 ```
+cd $HOME
 git clone https://github.com/lwfinger/rtlwifi_new.git
 ```